 It is my belief that experienced information systems designers consider implicitly (that is, have developed refined procedures, or schemas, for) the following elements of design.
-No time sequencing of activities is implied; the issues presented are not necessarily resolved in the order in which they are listed.
-Or, are they likely to be the way people think about design.
-The cognitive processes involved in design seem to be associative and individual, rather than sequential.
-The elements presented are a checklist of issues that must be resolved when designing an information system.
+These represent a set of elements that form an initial vocabuly of design.
+No time sequencing of activities is implied; many take place in parallel.
+Nor, are these activities likely to be the way people think about design.
+The cognitive processes involved in design seem to be associative and individual, and are at a much more detailed level.
+The elements presented are an external view of the design process; a checklist of issues that must be resolved when designing an information system.
+They form a useful way of discussing the process.

-Identification of these elements is based on my experiences

-Center for Digital Economy Research Stern School of Business Working Paper IS-86-80 as a designer of information systems, my intuition, and my observations of industrial designers.
-They are presented here to make them explicit and in hope that, as such, they will serve as a new, somewhat more useful, vocabulary of design.
+Identification of these elements is based on my experience as a designer of information systems, my intuition, and my observations of industrial designers.
+They are presented here to make them explicit and in hope that, as such, they will serve as a new, somewhat more useful, description of Information System design.